sekander/Humber_College_Projects/Web_Development/Semester_2/HTTP_5225-Web_Development_Project/Week_5/README.md

     - `Hue` (FLOAT)
     - `HSLS` (FLOAT)
     - `HSLL` (FLOAT)
-4. Update the PHP code with the correct database credentials in the `$connect` variable.
+4. Update the PHP code with the correct database credentials in the `$connect` variable in the `index.php` file.

 ## Database Example

-Here's an example of the `Colours` table structure:
+Here is an example of the `Colours` table structure:

 | Name    | Hex      | Red | Green | Blue | Hue   | HSLS  | HSLL  |
 |---------|----------|-----|-------|------|-------|-------|-------|